Type 1 Diabetes

 • Diabetes emergency department and inpatient care

-• Norton Children’s Hospital is ranked No. 16 nationally in the 2022 US.
-News & World Report Best Children’s Hospital listing for treating pediatric diabetes and endocrinology patients
+• Norton Children’s is consistently ranked in the U.S. News & World Report Best Children’s Hospital listing for treating pediatric diabetes and endocrinology patients

 • Diabetes educators, nurses, dietitians, psychologists, social workers, exercise physiologists and nurse practitioners to help children and families learn to manage and cope with diabetes

-• Eight pediatric physician specialists in diabetes care, education and research, including:
+• Eleven pediatric physician specialists in diabetes care, education and research, including:

-• Wendy Novak Endowed Chair of Pediatric Diabetes Care and Clinical Research, held by Kupper A. Wintergerst, M.D., professor of pediatrics, University of Louisville School of Medicine
+• Wendy L. Novak Endowed Chair of Pediatric Diabetes Care and Clinical Research, executive director of Wendy Novak Diabetes Institute, held by Kupper A. Wintergerst, M.D., professor of pediatrics, division chief of pediatric endocrinology, University of Louisville School of Medicine

 • Jack Henderson Endowed Chair of Pediatric Endocrinology and Diabetes, held by Michael B. Foster, M.D., associate professor, University of Louisville School of Medicine